paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Trees & Graphs edc3401e06c044f29a2d714d20ffe185.md

 ![Screenshot 2021-10-06 at 18.20.21.png](Trees%20&%20Graphs%20edc3401e06c044f29a2d714d20ffe185/Screenshot_2021-10-06_at_18.20.21.png)

-A ***complete binary tree*** is a binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible (This terminology is not universal, e.g., some authors use complete binary tree where we write perfect binary tree.)
+A ***complete binary tree*** is a binary tree in which every level, except possibly the last, **is completely filled**, and all nodes are **as far left as possible** (This terminology is not universal, e.g., some authors use complete binary tree where we write perfect binary tree.)

 ***Full Binary Trees***